Thermodynamics of Black Holes, far from Equilibrium

 \emph{\bf Overcoming Conceptual Obstacles}:\,\, BHs in general relativity turn out to be both simpler and more complicated than the familiar thermodynamical systems.
 In standard thermodynamics, a major obstacle in the passage to non-equilibrium situations is that one cannot unambiguously assign intensive parameters such as the temperature or pressure to non-equilibrium states.
 As we now show, this obstacle can be removed for dynamical BHs in general relativity.

-Recall first that the equilibrium state $\e$ of a black hole is characterized by two numbers $(R, J_H)$.
+Recall first that the Kerr equilibrium state $\e$ of a black hole is characterized by two numbers $(R, J_H)$.
 Thus the space $\E$ of equilibrium states is 2-dimensional.
-By contrast, the space $\N$ of non-equilibrium states is infinite dimensional since a non-equilibrium state $\n$ is characterized by the plethora of fields on MTSs $S$ of a DHS $\DHS$ (that evolve from one MTS to another).
-One of them, the 2-metric $\qt_{ab}$ on any $S$, determines its areal radius $R[S]$ of $S$.
-To obtain the analog of $J_H$ we will restrict ourselves to DHS $\DHS$ that (are either axi\-symmetric or) approach a Kerr IHS in the asymptotic future (or past).
-Then, each $S$ also carries an infinite set of multipoles that characterize its shape and spin structure \cite{Ashtekar:2013qta,Ashtekar:2025LivRev,Chen_2022}.
-Among them is the angular momentum dipole $\mathcal{J}_{\DHS} [S] \= -\f{1}{8\pi G}\oint_S K_{ab} \varphi^a dS^b$ where $K_{ab}$ is the extrinsic curvature of $\DHS$, and $\varphi^a$ an invariantly constructed rotational vector field on $\DHS$, which is: (i) tangential to and divergence-free on every MTS $S$; and, (ii) coincides with the axial Killing field if the intrinsic metric $q_{ab}$ of $\DHS$ is axisymmetric.
-Thus, on the space $\N$ of non-equilibrium states we have again a pair of observables, $(R[S], \J_\DHS [S])$, that have the same physical interpretation as $(R, J_H)$ have on $\E$.
-Interestingly, $\varphi^a$ can be naturally extended off $\DHS$ so that its Komar integral $Q_{(\varphi)}[S]$ equals $-2\J_\DHS$, mirroring the relation $Q_{(\varphio)} \= -2J_H$ on KHs.
+By contrast, the space $\N$ of non-equilibrium states $\n$ is infinite dimensional since each $\n$ is characterized by the plethora of fields on MTSs $S$ of a DHS $\DHS$ (that evolve from one MTS to another).
+One of them, the 2-metric $\qt_{ab}$ on any $S$, determines its areal radius $R[S]$.
+For brevity, in this Letter we will restrict ourselves to axisymmetric DHSs.
+Then, we also have angular momentum: $\J_\DHS[S]\,\=\, -\f{1}{8\pi G}\, \oint_S \kub_b\, \t{q}_a{}^c\,(\nabla_c k^b)\, \rmd^2 V$, which is $-\f{1}{2}$-times the Komar integral, mirroring the relation on the Kerr KH.
+(As discussed in \cite{aps-detailed}, thanks to results in \cite{Korzynski:2007hu,akkl1,Ashtekar:2021kqj}, the restriction to axisymmetric DHSs is not essential.)